updated June 4, 2019

 Stephanie Chipman is a mom with two awesome daughters and who works hard for the Bridgewater Elementary school; but since 2016 Stephanie has found Tuesday mornings to help riders and to do chores at the Farm as well as helping at some playdates.
 Stephanie signs up to help out at special events too and is a great resource for parents when she shares her insights and solutions.
 Stephanie owns “Quietude Polly” whois sister to our Delilah.
 Stephanie is a member of “Bluenosers Who Care”, a local group that provided funding of the 2017 summer camp.

-Carolyn Collicutt, the President of the Hinchinbrook Farm Society, is a mom who has served on the Board since 2011.
+Carolyn Collicutt, the Past President of the Hinchinbrook Farm Society, is a mom who served on the Board from 2011 to 2019.
 She came to HF in 2008 through First Steps Intervention and is a founding member of the Society (in 2010).
 She has created a resource list for special needs families and arranges special visits by local resources such as the RCMP, Search and Rescue Canine and EHS ambulances at play dates.
 Carolyn is also a leader with the local Sea Cadets and the Scouts.

 Jaime Collicutt started at Hinchinbrook Farm as a rider when she was just eight years old, and we were just starting up.
-At 16 Jaime still rides but also volunteers at Horse Boy Play Dates and events.
-Jaime is in grade 10 at Parkview and has been a sea cadet for several years.
+Jaime still rides but also volunteers at Horse Boy Play Dates and events.
+Jaime graduated from Parkview and has been a sea cadet for several years.
+She is now our paid summer student camp assistant.
 Her organizing skills are very welcome in a tack room that gets tossed after just one lesson!

 Peter de Vries lends his time and energy both on the Board of Directors and at the lessons and events.
 Peter travels from Liverpool where he has settled in to retirement from a career in medical writing.
 This makes Peter a great resource for information too.
 Peter has taken on some poster making and event photographer work for the farm.
 He comes faithfully to Tuesday lessons and fills in for other volunteers when needed.
 He has also been known to do a few chores around the Farm.